api3dao/vitepress-docs/docs/explore/dao-members/rewards.md

 staked.
 Since the reward adds additional tokens to the pool, the "price" for one share will not always be one token.

-## Financial attraction of rewards
+## Financial Attraction of Rewards

 In essence, inflationary rewards entice token holders to stake and preserve the value of their tokens.
 However, staking is risky due to the funds being used as